Present Perfect

 Present Perfect: Structure

-The present perfect is composed of the appropriate form of the auxiliary verb 'have' (present tense), followed by the past participle of the main verb.
-The past participle is regularly formed with an -ed suffix (e.g. looked, ended, tutored) but there are also many irregular forms (e.g. broken, made, understood).
+The present perfect is formed using the appropriate form of the auxiliary verb 'have' in the present tense, followed by the past participle form of the main verb.
+The past participle is typically formed by adding -ed to the base form of the verb (e.g. looked, ended, tutored) but there are also some irregular forms (e.g. broken, made, understood).

 I have been to Paris. → I've been to Paris.